MisinformedOwl/LinkedInMissingSkills/README.md

 # Currently broken
 Linked in has changed the way they have done things.
 In the process of fixing.

+For the updated version please go to: [Just-It-Portfolio](https://github.com/MisinformedOwl/Just-IT-Portfolio)

 # LinkedInMissingSkills
 Webscraping application using selenium to find out what skills you are missing.